Back to Blogs

 • Manages supplier and customer transactions.

-• Embeds approval workflows, settlement processes, and ageing analysis.
+• Includes approval workflows, settlement processes, and aging analysis.

 • Supports disciplined oversight of payables and collections.